-Students may complete the major prerequisites (see above) as part of an Associate of Science (AS) or an Associate of Applied Science (AAS) degree program in a field such as System Administration, Networking Administration, Database Administration, or Computer Forensics.
+Students are encouraged to complete the major foundation courses as part of an Associate of Science (AS) or an Associate of Applied Science (AAS) degree program in a field such as System Administration, Networking Administration, Database Administration, or Computer Forensics at a community or technical college.
 Alternatively, they could start the program as freshmen at Metropolitan State University and take these classes with a view to major in Computer Forensics.

-No student may be enrolled in an ICS or a CFS course without completing all course prerequisites with a grade of C- or better.
+No student may be enrolled in an ICS or a CFS upper division course without completing all foundation courses with a grade of C- or better.